-Open heart surgery to correct this problem in dogs has not been as successful as one might hope.
+Open heart surgery to correct a SAS problem in dogs has not been as successful as one might hope.
 Dogs that have had the surgery, live about as long as dogs that just receive medicine.

-This technique is similar to balloon angioplasties that are done to dilate blocked coronary arteries in people.
-A catheter is threaded into the heart and a balloon is expanded in the narrowed area of the heart.
-So far, this technique has not led to increased life span.
+This technique is similar to the balloon angioplasties that are done to dilate blocked coronary arteries in humans.
+A catheter is threaded into the dog’s heart and a balloon is expanded in the narrowed area of the heart.
+So far, to the best of my knowledge, this technique has not been shown to lead to a longer life.

 How Long Will A Puppy With SAS Heart Problems Live?

-A second, genetic form of the disease occurs in Siamese, Burmese and Abyssinian cats.
-We treat this condition with the same medicines that increase the hearts efficiency and decrease pooled fluid in the lungs.
+A second, genetic form of cardiomyopathy occurs in Siamese, Burmese and Abyssinian cats.
+Veterinarians treat this condition with the same medications that increase heart efficiency and decrease pooled fluid within the lungs.
 We also give them drugs to reestablish their normal heart rhythm.
-Many veterinarians include a taurine supplement in any heart condition in cats.
-A similar heart disease can also occur secondary to an over-active thyroid gland.
-Cats with this problem will not live very long.
+Many veterinarians suggest a taurine supplement for any heart condition in cats.
+Taurine might be beneficial and there is certainly no harm in giving it in reasonable amounts.
+A similar heart disease can also occur secondary to an over-active thyroid gland (hyperthyroidism).
+Cats with this and the previous problem generally do not live very long despite therapy.

 Restrictive Cardiomyopathy Of Cats:

-In this condition localized scarring of the heart muscle prevents the normal beating of the heart.
-This leads to an enlarged, weak heart and congestive heart failure.
+In this condition localized scarring of the cat’s heart muscle prevents normal heart beat.
+This eventually leads to an enlarged, weak heart and congestive heart failure with signs in some ways similar to what veterinarians see in dogs.
 Signs of the disease are poor appetite, weight loss and difficult respiration .
-Sometimes blood clots that cause paralysis of the limbs occur.
+Sometimes blood clots that cause paralysis of the limbs occur as well.
 X-rays, EKG and ultrasound all show atrial enlargement.
-We treat these cats with calcium channel blockers such as diltiziam, diuretics such as furosemide and low doses of aspirin.
+Veterinarians treat these cats with calcium channel blockers such as diltiziam, diuretics such as furosemide and perhaps low doses of aspirin or another more modern medication that prevents blood clots.
 Aspirin must be used with extreme caution in cats – if at all .
 Do so only under the supervision of your veterinarian.
-Low sodium diets might also help if the pet will eat them.
+Lower sodium diets might also help – if your cat will eat them.
 If cat owners are fortunate, a cat with this disease might live an additional year.

 Corticosteroid-related Congestive Heart Failure in Cats

-In 2004, the University of Minnesota Veterinary Center noticed an occasional link between heart failure and a recent dose of a number of corticosteroid medications in their feline patients (particularly with injectable methyl prednisolone acetate = Depomedrol aka “Depo”).
-Of the 160 cats with heart failure that passed through their clinic between 1992 and 2001, at least 8% that developed congestive heart failure had received those medications within the 1-3 weeks preceding their developing heart problem symptoms.
-This unique form of heart disease often resolved itself with time.
-Corticosteroids are often given to cats with respiratory problems that are believed to be asthmatic.
-In other cases , they were given for allergic skin conditions or as appetite stimulants. (ref)
+The University of Minnesota Veterinary Center noticed an occasional link between heart failure in cats and a recently given dose of a number of corticosteroid medications.
+Particularly when the product was the injectable form of methyl prednisolone acetate = Depomedrol® aka “Depo”).
+Of the 160 cats with heart failure that passed through their clinic in a ten year period, at least 8% that developed congestive heart failure had received that or similar medications within the 1-3 weeks preceding their heart problem symptoms.
+This unique form of heart disease often resolved itself with time. (read here) Corticosteroids are often given to cats with respiratory problems that are believed to be due to asthma.
+In other cases , they are given for allergic skin conditions or as appetite stimulants.

 Dilated Cardiomyopathy Of Dogs:

 Read more about this heart problem here.
 In this condition, as in cats, the heart chambers enlarge to the point where they can no longer pump blood efficiently.
 It is most common in large breeds of dogs and rare in small breeds.
 Doberman Pinschers, Great Danes, German Shepherds and Labrador Retrievers are particularly at risk.
 The disease is most common in middle-aged dogs, especially males.
-Usually the cause is unknown.
-However, we think that taurine deficiencies, parvovirus and the use of adriamycin have all caused the disease.
+Usually the cause is unknown, however taurine deficiencies, parvovirus infection and the use of adriamycin® (doxorubicin) have all been suspected causes.

-The overly-stretched heart muscle that occurs in this disease is an inefficient pump.
+The overly-stretched heart muscle that occurs in this disease is a very inefficient pump.
 Signs of the disease are those of congestive heart failure: difficult breathing, weakness, coughing and fluid enlargement of the abdomen.
-These dogs may need oxygen until medicines have an opportunity to work.
-Low salt diets as well as supplements that contain taurine, L-carnitine (carnatine) and coenzyme Q may also be helpful.
-Dogs do not survive long with this condition.
+These dogs may need oxygen until their medications have time to to work.
+Lower salt diets as well as supplements that contain taurine, L-carnitine (carnatine) and coenzyme Q might also be helpful.
+In my experience, dogs do not survive long with this condition.

 Hypertrophic Cardiomyopathy Of Dogs:

-How Will I Know If The Medications Are Working?
+How Will I Know If My Dog Or Cat’s Heart Medications Are Working?

 The most common reason pets with heart problems come to see veterinarians is because of coughing and breathing problems.
-These pets tend to breath faster than they should and they tend to be congested.
-One can have complicated tests performed to evaluate if the medications are doing their job, but monitoring your pet’s breathing rate and freedom from congestion at home is just as accurate – perhaps more so.
-If the medications are working, your pet will breath slower and easier when it is at rest.
-If you want to confirm your decision about its progress based on its respiration, do so by having your vet run occasional proBNP tests (or Cardio-BNP if your pet is a dog) to confirm their test levels are dropping or holding steady.
-You can read an article that confirmed that here.
+They tend to breath faster than they should, they tend to be congested and they are emotionally distressed.
+One can have complicated and frequent tests performed to evaluate if the medications your are giving are doing their job.
+But monitoring your pet’s breathing rate, freedom from congestion and relaxed attitude at home is just as accurate – perhaps even more so.
+If the medications are working, your pet will breath slower and easier.
+When it is at rest and it will show more interaction with you and its environment.
+If you want to confirm your opinion as to its situation, have your vet run an occasional proBNP test (or Cardio-BNP™ ) to confirm the test levels are dropping or at least holding steady. (read here)

 You are on the Vetspace animal health website